 How did you learn UI/UX design?

-After my art studies at university I had the opportunity to do an internship with Bosch in Germany.
-I was there for a year overall, part of which was working towards a pre-master’s programme.
+Before my art studies at university I had the opportunity to do an internship with Bosch in Germany.
+I was there for one and a half years overall, part of which was working towards a pre-master’s programme.
 I learned a lot, and when I finished I was considering where to continue my design studies.
 Finland was the best option because of the quality of the design school and the free tuition.
 I had expected to return to Germany after I graduated, but I fell in love with Finland so I stayed here instead!

 While tech has changed over the years, humans haven’t changed all that much – we still have emotions and form an emotional connection with our products.
 So my advice is to always seek to understand the human user, as this can help us make the best products – don’t just lean on the capabilities of the technology.